aciccarello/ciccarello.me/_posts/recipes/2021-04-29-cream-cheese-slow-cooker-chicken.md

     description: Added seasoning measurement & pressure cooker modifications
 ---
 This is a really easy slow cooker meal that requires very little prep.
 The initial ingredients can all go directly in the slow cooker.
+For a similar recipe, see [Creamy White Chicken Chili](/recipes/2024/10/02/creamy-white-chicken-chili/).

 ![Raw ingredients in a slow cooker.](/assets/img/cream-cheese-chicken-combined.jpg){.post-img--float .post-img--float-right}